mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 ### How We Review

-- Responds with clarity and curiosity
+- Respond with clarity and curiosity
-- Offers specific suggestions rather than judgments
+- Offer specific suggestions rather than judgments
-- Remains modest and open to being changed by another’s point of view
+- Remain modest and open to being changed by another’s point of view
-- Treats reviews as a shared opportunity for practice and growth
+- Treat reviews as a shared opportunity for practice and growth

 ### Joining the Community